 Have the greatest possible impact for students at UNT by providing educational opportunities related to environmental sustainability.

-The We Mean Green Fund Committee
+We Mean Green Fund Committee

 The We Mean Green Fund (WMGF) Committee is a student-majority committee comprised of 10 students and 3 faculty or staff members.
 The Committee has the large responsibility of evaluating proposals for sustainability projects that are received from the UNT community, and recommending funding of approved projects from the We Mean Green Fund.

 The Student Government Association and the Graduate Student Council each appoint 1 representative to the committee, and all other spots are filled through an open recruitment and application.
-If you would like to be contacted regarding opportunities to serve on the WMGF Committee in the future, please complete this form.

 The WMGF meets on the last Friday of every month.
 The first hour of WMGF meetings are open to the UNT Community for all updates and presentations, and spectators are welcome.
 Spectators will be asked to leave for the final 30 minutes of meetings, as the WMGF Committee discusses and votes on funding for projects.